pior/mixpanel-s3/README.md

       --split              Split by event name
       --version            Show application version.

+> Note: use the TMPDIR to control where mixpanel-s3 will stage the raw events

 ## Environment Variables

 - MIXPANEL_API_KEY
 - MIXPANEL_SECRET_KEY
 - S3_BUCKET
 - S3_PREFIX
+- TMPDIR